azcastillo/erdos2021_nfl_predmodel/README.md

 * **Gradient Boosted Classifier**: Recall=0.78

 Recall was the metric of choice due to the imbalanced target variable.
-We wanted to make sure that the model captured enough of the target data.
+We wanted to make sure that the model captured enough of the flagged target data.

 **DPI Model**: